 What hardware are you running?

-Console runs are recorded via Black Magic Intensity Pro
+- Console runs are recorded via Blackmagic Intensity Pro with either Component (Pre-2018) or HDMI (2018+)

 Never buy garbage Chinese hipster brands like Nvidia and it gets hard to screw up a PC build.